Nour112A1/Machine-Learning-and-Housing-Pricing/README.md

 # Masters-Thesis
-A Jupyter Notebook on Machine Learning and Regression - A Housing Problem
+A Jupyter Notebook on Machine Learning and House Pricing - A Regression Problem

 The purpose of this essay is to analyse a housing dataset using advanced machine learning algorithms.
 The dataset contains information from the AMES Assessor’s Office used in computing assessed values